The Best of Guardian Environment

 You sort your recycling, leave it to be collected – and then what?
 From councils burning the lot to foreign landfill sites overflowing with British rubbish, Oliver Franklin-Wallis reports on a global…

-Guardian Environment on Renewable Energy
+Guardian Environment on Science

 Popular